pseuyi/post_human_weather/README.md

 ### what does this do?

-human weather is an atmospheric s.p.a. that allows anonymous users to post emojional representations of climate in the age of the anthroposcene, of Human Weather
+human weather is an atmospheric s.p.a. that allows anonymous users to post emojional representations of climate in the anthroposcene
 ### inside

 you can: